purrseus/react-native-template/README.md

 _If you don't use CodePush, you can skip this setup guide._

-1. Open up `scripts/utils.mjs`, replace `APP_CENTER_OWNER_NAME` value with your owner name, and replace `appCenterAppName` values with your app names.
+1. Open up `scripts/utils.mjs`, replace `appCenter.ownerName` value with your owner name, and replace `appCenter.appName` values with your app names.

 2. Add **App Secret Key** and **Code Push Deployment Key** into AppCenter variables in your `environments/.env.*` files.